Indonesian Java Estate Green, 12 oz.

-In the Indonesian Archipelago there are three islands that are known to produce world class coffee.
-These single origin coffees are distinctively spicy, lightly acidic, with deep tones which produces a vivacious, earthy, and rich flavor.
+In the Indonesian Archipelago, there are three islands that are known to produce world-class coffee.
+These single-origin coffees are distinctively spicy, lightly acidic, with deep tones which produce a vivacious, earthy, and rich flavor.
 Asian coffee growing business was strongly correlated with the spice trade of India.
 Arabian traders from Yemen during the 1600’s introduced the coffee bean to Indonesia, and after that, the Dutch colonials started coffee plantations and included coffee business alongside their spice trade with Europe.

 The Island of Java is where the Dutch first began production and trade in the mid 17th Century resulting in a universal name for coffee.
 The phrase “cup of java” is used for any coffee varietals.
 The other two coffee-producing islands are Sumatra and Sulawesi, or Celebes which was the former name.
 Celebes Kalossi is an excellent quality gourmet coffee because of its elegance which is set apart from other Indonesian coffee.

 Sumatra has two major growing regions: Mandheling and Lintong.
 Sumatran beans are very powerful and particularly the coffee beans that are originated from Mandheling, which are said by connoisseurs, to be the world's most full-bodied coffee.
 Like India, Indonesia is expected to produce a lighter-colored bean with a spicy flavor.
 This, of course, is because of the same climatic conditions.

 The topography and the climate conditions in the Asian pacific are a perfect picture of green volcanic mountains engulfed with rain and a humid environment, which are ideal elements for growing fine coffee.
 These ideal elements of growing coffee will further enhance the quality of coffee when stored together with spices in a high humidity warehousing that produces cross-contamination and providing spicy flavor with low acidity coffee.